 Improving access to community and outpatient services

 Excessive and inequitable waiting times for care can be a problem for both patients and health services.
-Access issues are not only associated with emergency departments and surgical procedures; patients seeking sub-acute and community-based services also experience lengthy waiting lists, resulting in poorer health outcomes, anxiety, and reduced engagement with services.
+Access issues are not only associated with emergency departments and surgical procedures; patients seeking sub-acute and community-based services also experience lengthy waiting lists, resulting in poorer health outcomes, anxiety, and benefits of the best CBD oil for anxiety.

 Waiting lists are often considered to be the result of a disparity between demand and supply.
 Short term strategies, such as temporary increases in supply, often fail to resolve the underlying problem and waiting lists simply recur.
 In contrast, promising results have been reported from strategies that address patient flow by reducing complexity in booking systems, combining triage with initial management, and/or actively managing the relationship between supply and demand.